 I also recommend creating a spreadsheet of topics and questions that seem to come up again and again, as this is an easy way to pull ideas for future blog content.

 But how do you know which topics will actually attract an audience?
 Well, you need to make sure that you’re targeting topics that people are searching for right now.
 In order to figure this out, I recommend using Google Adwords Keyword Planner, which is a free tool to help you find keywords and phrases that people are searching for on a regular basis.
+Alternatively, you can also use websites like Ubersuggest or Keywords Everywhere.

 For example, in the image below, I originally searched for “Pet Photography” (assuming I was a professional pet photographer).
 These are some of the keyword suggestions that popped up: